tonyg/syndicate/README.md

 Prospect makes *presence* notifications an integral part of pub/sub through its *shared dataspaces*, akin to [tuplespaces](https://en.wikipedia.org/wiki/Tuple_space).
-Each shared dataspace doubles as the pub/sub subscription table for its world.
+Each shared dataspace doubles as the pub/sub subscription table for its network.
 Actors react to *state change notifications* reporting changes in a dataspace, including new subscriptions created by peers and removal of subscriptions when a peer exits or crashes.
-State change notifications serve to communicate changes in demand for and supply of services, both within a single world and across nested layers of worlds-within-worlds.
-Programs can give up responsibility for maintaining shared state and for scoping group communications, letting their containing world take on those burdens.
+State change notifications serve to communicate changes in demand for and supply of services, both within a single network and across nested layers of networks-within-networks.
+Programs can give up responsibility for maintaining shared state and for scoping group communications, letting their containing network take on those burdens.

 ## The code